Wisconsin Student Loan Help Hotline

 An education beyond high school is an investment in your future.
 Going to college is an exciting time for high school graduates and often an expensive one.
 Scholarships and financial aid are a common aspect of a college student’s life.
 Here you will find some information to help guide you through those tough decisions.

-Wisconsin grads average student debt for the 2018 – 2019 school year.
-That’s a 1.45% decrease from the year before.
+Wisconsin grads average student debt for the 2022 – 2023 school year.

 84%